Hand Stretch Film vs Machine Stretch Film

 AttributeHand Stretch FilmMachine Stretch Film

-ApplicationOperator with handheld dispenser walks the palletTurntable or rotary-arm wrapper applies film automatically
+ApplicationOperator with handheld dispenser or extended-core roll walks the palletTurntable, rotary-arm, or similar wrapper applies film with machine settings

 When to stay on hand wrap